 Is Piloting Right for You?
-Let's see!
+Let's find out!

 The course of instruction taken by a student pilot will depend on the type of certificate sought.
 No matter the type of certificate, you must always complete ground school and flight training in order to fulfill the flight requirements and gain knowledge and proficiency.
 The student pilot must be able to function safely and efficiently, and demonstrate their ability to do so.
 14 CFR part 61 outlines the specific knowledge and skill areas for each aircraft: